pfunks/TCTest/test_faq.md

 ## What are tags?

-Tags are a way to categorize your content, so that othe readers can find it.
-The more relevant tags used, the more like-minded readers will come across your post.
+Tags are a way to categorize your content, so that others can find it.
+The more relevant the tags are to the post, the more like-minded people will come across it.

 ## What tags should I use?

-Try to use tags that are relevant to your post, and that will be popular for other readers to browse.
-For example, "mytriptoalaska" may be relevant to your post, but readers are probably not going to go searching for that. "vacation" would be a better choice for a tag in this case.
+Try to use tags that are relevant to your post, and that will be popular for other people to browse.
+For example, "mytriptoalaska" may be relevant to your post, but readers are probably not going to go searching for that.
+Using "travel" would be a better choice for a tag in this case.

 You can browse through commonly used tags using the "Explore" link, in the main menu.

 Be careful when choosing tags though.
-If your tags aren’t related to your post, you may get flagged for deceptive tagging.
+If your tags aren’t related to your post, you may get downvotes for mistagging.

 All tags must be lowercase letters, and hyphenated words may include one dash.